Britain's FTSE underperforms as RBS and Lloyds lose ground

 * Rise in sterling weighs on FTSE 100

-LONDON, Sept 5 (Reuters) - Britain's top shares index edged lower on Monday as a fall in the shares of Royal Bank of Scotland and its rival Lloyds weighed on the overall market.
+LONDON, Sept 5 (Reuters) - Britain's top shares index dipped lower on Monday as a fall in the shares of Royal Bank of Scotland and its rival Lloyds weighed on the overall market.

-The blue-chip FTSE 100 index was down 0.2 percent at 6,879.42 points by the close, retreating from a 2.2 percent rise on Friday that pushed it up to a two-week high.
+The blue-chip FTSE 100 index was down 0.3 percent at 6,876.54 points in early trading, retreating from a 2.2 percent rise on Friday that pushed it up to a two-week high.

+The index also edged lower after sterling climbed following data which showed that Britain's services industry bounced back strongly last month from a slump triggered by June's Brexit vote to leave the European Union.

+However, the relatively robust services industry reading left the FTSE 250 mid-cap index, whose companies are more exposed to the domestic UK economy than those in the FTSE 100, up by 0.2 percent.

-RBS was the biggest faller on the FTSE 100, falling 3.5 percent, with Lloyds down 2.1 percent, after Deutsche Bank downgraded RBS to "sell" from "hold" and cut Lloyds to "hold" from "buy".
+RBS and Lloyds were the worst-performers on the FTSE 100, falling 2.7 percent and 2 percent respectively, after Deutsche Bank downgraded RBS to "sell" from "hold" and cut Lloyds to "hold" from "buy".

 Deutsche Bank said RBS would be hit by the negative interest rate environment engulfing the broader banking sector, since rock-bottom rates can hit banks' profitability, while Lloyds could be impacted by customers' re-mortgaging.